 Now let’s talk about the points, where Ionic takes the crown, compared to React Native

-When it comes to code reusability Ionic is a beast.
+When it comes to code reusability, Ionic is a beast.
 The whole idea of the packed web applications provides the upper-mentioned reusability.
-And that’s not mentioning the library of adaptable components that automatically adjust to the platform on which the app is launched at the time.
+And that’s not mentioning the library of adaptable components.
+Those automatically adjust to the platform on which the app is launched at the time.

 React Native provides only a basic set of components, although also compiling for native conditional settings.
 But it is only a basic set, which means that there would be a lot of additional work adjusting the app for the style of both platforms.

 That’s why React Native loses this round to Ionic.